 After many rounds, the pain has bloomed fresh in my legs, even my lower back burning from the effort, but I still refuse to stop.
 Somewhere between the 40 and 50, my knee gives out on me.
 I go down hard, this time flat on my face.
 This time I stay down.

 I roll over on my back, my eyes open wide, struggling to breathe under the downpour of water, looking up at the sky, now a dangerous expanse of black.
-I lay there, silent and unmoving, while the sky cries, and I let myself feel the earth underneath me, open myself up to wherever my mind may lead me.
-I am still and quiet, completely vulnerable to the elements and I can only hope if I lay there long enough, the storm can wash clean all of the places I cannot reach.
+I lay there silent and still while the sky cries, and I let myself feel the earth underneath me, open myself up to wherever my mind may lead me.
+I am completely vulnerable to the elements and I can only hope if I lay there long enough, the storm can wash clean all of the places I cannot reach.